pivotal-partner-platform-architecture/azure-service-broker-client/README.md

 # azure-service-broker-client
 Demo application for client applications consuming azure services exposed through the PCF Azure Service Broker.
 These examples leverage a common Spring Boot Starter project for Azure services, which make it easier to isolate Azure dependencies, and inject commonly used Azure objects into your client applications.

+Most of the applications are written to support a single service instance, which can be automatically injected into your code.
+Occasionally you need to support two instances of the same service type, which requires some additional coding.
+For this case, see the azure-sb-storage-client example.

 # Description
 This demo is composed of the following applications: